bhillig/Neon-Blade-Impetus/ProjectDocument.md

 - *Level5Implementation*: Level 5 is implemented with the intention of using jumpads and sliding as a main mechanic.
 It was definitely one of the more time consuming maps to implement but overall it was well worth it for the last level.
 It was implemented for the player to utilize the complex movements.
 For example, one mechanic is that you gain speed while you slide.
 Therefore, I intentionally created large ramps for the player to slide along.
 I had initially set up the platforms and jump pads but afterwards Brandon added the hazards for the map. - **Peng**

 ## Modeling/Particles

-- Modeling the player was done in blender and we kept it simple with the player having a very simplified body, that was covered in clothing.
-Player is textured using Unity.
-This was done by Arthur - **Simon**

-- For the particle effects we aimed to keep it simple so we used simple shapes for each of the player particles.
-The particles are meant to compliment the visuals of the player with cube shaped particles for the players movement through the world.
-Triangle plane particles are used mainly for combated related particles such as the turrets bullet emitting triangle particles in a 360 circle around it.
-The player's weapon emits particles when charging up and helps visualize when the weapon is ready to be used while charging.
-Tyler created the triangle particles while I created the cube ones - **Simon**

 ## Game Logic